edocamgithub/simbadr/README.md

 # Simbadr - Basic Network Device Monitoring System

-This is monitoring system for network device basead in Internet Protocol V4.
+This is monitoring system for IPv4-based network devices.
 Written in Bash Script.